 Inadequate sun exposure

-Mushrooms, in addition to organic matter and moisture, require little to no sunlight.
+In addition to organic matter and moisture, mushrooms require little to no sunlight.
 Shaded spaces under trees and other garden structures are ideal for the growth of fungi.

 What types of mushrooms can grow in mulch?